Ledzy/MDS5210-23fall/Kaggle_training.md

 ```bash
 pip install kaggle
 ```
-Go to [Kaggle](https://www.kaggle.com/) and register a account.
+Go to [Kaggle](https://www.kaggle.com/) and register a account. **Make sure to verify your phone number** (otherwise, you may not be able to use GPU offered by Kaggle).
 Then, get authentication by
 1. Go to the 'Account' tab of your user profile and select 'Create New Token'.
 This will trigger the download of kaggle.json, a file containing your API credentials.
 2. Put the `kaggle.json` file under `~/.kaggle/` for Linux, OSX, and other UNIX-based operating systems, or `C:\Users\<Windows-username>\.kaggle\` for Windows system.
 If the token is not there, an error will be raised.
 Hence, once you’ve downloaded the token, you should move it from your Downloads folder to this folder.